Jeznar/GitRepo/Spells/5th_Level/README.md

 Here are the author's points from his wiki:

-* There are options for premade shapes, as well as manual placement.
+* There are options for pre-made shapes, as well as manual placement.
 * When placing the panels manually, move the mouse around to see the eligible spots you can place the next panel at.
 * There are template override settings in the module settings that apply to the templates set by this spell